Search

 9 a.m.-10 a.m.—General Session 5: Annual Business Meetings and State of the League: Rooted in Structure, Governor’s Hall IV

-Following the annual business meetings for Municipal Workers Comp, Municipal Health, and Municipal Vehicle and Property programs, League members will review and vote on the proposed 2026–2027 Policies and Goals.
-The Nominating Committee will present its recommended slate of officers, and Executive Director Mark Hayes will deliver the annual State of the League address, reflecting on the past year, outlining priorities ahead and setting the tone for the work to come.
+Following the annual business meetings for Municipal Workers Comp, Municipal Health, and Vehicle and Property Programs, League members will review and vote on the proposed 2026–2027 Policies and Goals.
+The Nominating Committee will present its recommended slate of officers.
+NLC President and Louisville Kentucky Council Member Kevin Kramer of Louisville, Kentucky, will give us a welcome before Mark Hayes delivers the annual State of the League address, reflecting on the past year, outlining priorities ahead and setting the tone for the work to come.

 10:15 a.m.-11:15 a.m.*—General Session 6: Building Momentum for 2027: Housing Policy Priorities, Governor’s Hall IV

 This closing session will look ahead to the challenges and opportunities that await in the 2027 legislative session, from revitalizing abated properties to supporting affordable, safe and sanitary housing.
-The legislative team and other partners in these issues will share the five pillars of housing policy designed to strengthen our advocacy efforts.
+John Wilkerson, Crossett Mayor Crystal Marshall, Garver’s James Walden and JD Harper with Arkansas Manufactured Housing Association will share five pillars of housing policy designed to strengthen our advocacy efforts.
 Members will leave Convention 92 as champions for housing solutions Arkansas municipalities deserve.

 *If General Session 5 runs longer than 10 a.m., this session will begin after a 15-minute intermission following the State of the League.